 However, it also exposed it to a new, younger, audience, some of whom viewed it less positively.
 As more people binged the show simultaneously, they seemed to reach uncomfortable moments in the show at the same time, initially around Ross’s behaviour towards Rachel.
 What was originally portrayed as an unlucky in love Ross, was reframed by today’s culture, and he came across as controlling and obsessive.
 The homophobic-tinged jokes that Chandler often quipped, and the sexist attitude of Joey all seemed dated, and were called out as such by the younger, more politically progressive that were viewing it for the first time.
 There seemed to a general acceptance that the show, and it’s humour, hadn’t aged particularly well.
+Enter the media.

 In mid-January, LBC posted the above on twitter.
 It got quite a reaction, and despite asking the question “How have our values changed over the last 15 years?” the volume of negativity towards “Millennials”, including from people from the same generation made it clear that grouping people by age is a lazy and inaccurate approach.